-Western Australia Day celebrates day the Day British captain Charles Fremantle claimed Western Australia for the British in 1829, setting up the Swan River Colony.
-While the day was originally called ‘Foundation Day’, it has since been renamed to include all Western Australians, including aboriginal communities.
+Western Australia Day celebrates the day British captain Charles Fremantle claimed Western Australia for the British in 1829, setting up the Swan River Colony.
+While the day was originally called “Foundation Day,” it has since been renamed to include all Western Australians, including aboriginal communities.
 WA Day takes place on the first Monday in June, falling on June 1 this year.

 Western Australia Day Activities

 Hit a free festival

-WA Day is marked by free festivals across Australia: from Mandurah, Bunbury, Albany, Kalgoorlie-Boulder, Geraldton, Onslow, Newman, and Port Hedland.
+WA Day is marked by free festivals across Australia — including Mandurah, Bunbury, Albany, Kalgoorlie-Boulder, Geraldton, Onslow, Newman, and Port Hedland.

 The highlight of WA Day is the Western Australian of the Year Awards.
-Folks nearby can purchase tickets to the Gala Dinner, while those not co-located can stream the event.
+Folks nearby can purchase tickets to the Gala Dinner, while others can stream the event.